 In order to avoid this higher tax rate, consider declaring a bonus to reduce your corporation’s profits to not more than $500,000.
 So long as the bonus is declared by the end of your corporation’s fiscal year, it will count as a tax deduction, even if it’s not paid.
 When you receive the bonus, you will pay personal tax on it at your marginal tax rate, which in Ontario is 53.5% as of 2016.

-At a first glance, paying a bonus in order to avoid high corporate taxes of 26.5% seems foolish, given that the personal tax on bonuses is 53.5%, even more.
+At first, paying a bonus in order to avoid high corporate taxes of 26.5% seems foolish, given that the personal tax on bonuses is 53.5%, even more.

 So Here’s the Tip: